oracle/cloudtestdrive/AppDev/cloud-native/Helidon/Helidon-core/helidon-core.md

 <details><summary><b>Do I really need an Application class ?</b></summary>

 In a real-world environment Helidon doesn't actually need classes extending `Application` in all situations.
-If the Helidon runtime can't find them then it will look for all resource classes (I believe this is those where the class has an `@Path`) This is what we actually do in the stockmanager microservice.
+If the Helidon runtime can't find them then it will look for all resource classes (I believe this is those where the class has an `@Path`, I'm not sure how that works for non REST resources) This is what we actually do in the stockmanager microservice.

-The rules are
+The rules are :

-If there is a `Application` class that returns non null set of classes those are used as the resources.
+If there is a `Application` class that returns non empty set of classes those are used as the resources.

 If there is no `Application` class then Helidon will try and work the resources out itself.

 If there is an `Application` class (and you may need one in some situations) that returns an empty set of classes then Helidon will work them out itself.
 This can be used in the case where you need an `Application` class, but want the auto discovery of resources.

+If there is an `Application` class which returns `null` to the `getClasses()` method the entire microservice will crash with a `NullPointerException` (So don't do that !)

-We are using the Application class here because we will gradually be adding new resources overtime, these all exist as templates code, but most of them are unfinished - which would cause problems, so we don't want them all to be active from the beginning.
+We are using the Application class here because we will gradually be adding new resources overtime, these all exist as templates code (so the automatic processes would discover them) but most of them are unfinished - which would cause problems, so we don't want them all to be active from the beginning.
 This way we can gradually enable them as we go.

 Note that in some cases you may still need an Application class however.
 For the OpenAPI module you will see that we need to place annotations on the application, also if you want an @ApplicationPath then it will need to be set on a class that extends Application.